Last Updated on 2 months ago by traveldrafts

-Located in the heart of Europe, the Czech Republic is a landlocked country with 10.7 Million people bordering Austria to the south, Germany to the west, Poland to the northeast, and Slovakia to the east.
+Located in the heart of Europe, the Czech Republic is a landlocked country with 10.7 million people bordering Austria to the south, Germany to the west, Poland to the northeast, and Slovakia to the east.

 Page Contents